V3X3N/GasPumpGame/readME.md

 # Needle Game

 Welcome to the GasPumpGame! 🎯 This Unity project is a fun and interactive game where players can control a needle on a gauge to land it in specific zones.
-The project is designed with principles of object-oriented design and showcases advanced Unity features.
+The project is designed with principles of object-oriented design and showcases Unity features.

 ## 🌟 Features